 The operating system can control the cacheability of a page.
 The paging mechanism is controlled by CR3, the Page Directory Entry (PDE), and the Page Table Entry (PTE).
 Within CR3, PDE, and PTE are Page Cache Disable (PCD) and Page Writethrough (PWT) bits.
-The values of the PCD and PWT bits used in Table 36 and Table 37 are taken from either the PTE or PDE.
-For more information see the descriptions of PCD and PWT on pages 115 and 117, respectively.
+The values of the PCD and PWT bits used in Table 36 on page 210 and Table 37 on page 210 are taken from either the PTE or PDE.
+For more information on PCD and PWT, see "PCD (Page Cache Disable)" on page 124 and "PWT (Page Writethrough)" on page 126, respectively.